jasdvl/demo-aspnetcore-fastapi-ai/README.md

     ng serve
     ```

-   This will start the Angular frontend on `http://localhost:4200` by default.
+   This starts the Angular development server on port 6700.

-3. Navigate to the **AIxplorer.Vision.Interpretation** and **AIxplorer.Nlp.QnA** directories and restore the project dependencies:
+2. Navigate to the **AIxplorer.Vision.Interpretation** and **AIxplorer.Nlp.QnA** directories and restore the project dependencies:

     ```bash
     cd ../AIxplorer.Vision.Interpretation